Five (group)

-In 2012, the group announced that they were planning another reunion, this time with Conlon on board.
-Lead singer Brown initially agreed to take part in the reunion, but later changed his mind, claiming that he no longer wanted to be in the public eye.
+The group briefly reformed without Conlon in September 2006, but soon disbanded.
+In 2012, they announced that they were planning another reunion, this time with Conlon on board but without Brown.
 The group continued with only four members, but decided to keep the name Five.
-Alongside Blue, 911, Atomic Kitten, B*Witched, Honeyz and Liberty X, Five were featured in the ITV2 documentary series The Big Reunion, which began airing on 31 January 2013.
-This was followed by a comeback performance at the Hammersmith Apollo on 26 February 2013 and an arena tour around the UK and Ireland in May, which was their first ever tour without Brown.
-In November and December 2013, Five headlined their own tour, the 5ive Greatest Hits Tour, their first solo tour as a four-piece.
-In August 2014, Love announced his departure from the band via a tweet, leaving Conlon, Neville and Robinson to continue as a trio.
+Alongside other musical groups, Five were featured in the ITV2 documentary series The Big Reunion (2013).
+This was followed by the collaborative Big Reunion tour that May.
+In August 2014, Love announced his departure from the band, leaving Conlon, Neville, and Robinson to continue as a trio until February 2025 when the original lineup reformed.